rsyncOSX/RsyncOSX_archived/README.md

 ### Why two apps and latest versions

 The development of RsyncOSX commenced in *2015* as a private project to learn Swift.
-In *2019*, Apple released SwiftUI, which is a development framework for building user interfaces for iOS, iPadOS, watchOS, TVOS, and macOS.
-SwiftUI quickly became very popular and I commence another private project to learn SwiftUI.
+In *2019*, Apple released SwiftUI.
+SwiftUI quickly became very popular and I commenced another private project, RsyncUI, to learn SwiftUI.

 | App      | Storage  | #lines  | #files | UI | Latest version  |  Version 1.0.0 |
 | ----------- | ----------- |   ----------- | -------- |  -------- | -------- | -------- |